Agromyzidae: Biology

 Agromyzidae larvae are phytophagous, feeding as leaf miners, less frequently as stem miners or stem borers.
 A few live on developing seeds, or produce galls.
-Sometimes larvae in roots or under bark.
+Sometimes larvae is found in roots or under bark.
 The biology of many species is as yet unknown.
 There is a high degree of host specificity, an example being Phytomyza ilicis, the European holly leaf miner that feeds on no other species.

 Some Agromyzidae are quarantine species in many countries.
 Liriomyza huidobrensis, Liriomyza sativae and Liriomyza trifolii are examples.

 A number of species attack plants of agricultural or ornamental value, so are considered pests.
 These insects are very important to agronomy by the direct damage that they cause, particularly on young plants, the leaf of which may, for example, be completely destroyed.
 By their nutritional bites females of some species are able to inoculate pathogenic fungi, or to transmit viruses.

 About 10% of the species of Agromyzidae are considered pests.
 The most important pest genera are Agromyza, Melanagromyza, Ophiomyia, Liriomyza, Napomyza and Phytomyza.

 For examples of pest species see Asparagus miner (Ophiomyia simplex), Chromatomyia horticola, Serpentine leaf miner (Liriomyza brassicae), and American serpentine leaf miner (Liriomyza trifolii).

 Some 110 species are known to occur on cultivated plants.
 A number of species are of particular importance, especially Liriomyza and Ophiomyia species.
 Larvae of species in the genera Liriomyza and Phytomyza are extremely polyphagous (they attack many different species of plants).

 A long imaginal aestivation and hibernation period is an uncommon overwintering strategy among agromyzid flies.

 The shape of the mine is often characteristic of the species and therefore useful for identification.
 For some of the serpentine leaf miners it is possible to use the mine to indicate the instar of the animal that made it, and in some cases its cause of death.
 Polytene chromosomes can be isolated from some agromyzid larvae.
 Adults occur in a variety of habitats, depending on the larval host plants.